jeremynguyenn/My-driver-Embedded-IoT-Frimware/README.md

 develop a library for connecting to the cellular network using STM32  and the A6 GSM/GPRS chip using register programinng code https://github.com/jeremynguyenn/Embedded-Systems-Cellular-Firmware-Development-GSM.git

-## 2. CAN Automotive and Industrial Communication Protocols ow-level code for device registers for microcontroller platforms****
+## 2. CAN Automotive and Industrial Communication Protocols low-level code for device registers for microcontroller platforms****
 Driver CAN  using STM32 register programinng code https://github.com/jeremynguyenn/STM32-CANBus-DriverRegister.git